-The eCommerce websites deal with all types of info including info regarding products, taxes, shipping cost, orders, inventory and customers.
-Majority of eCommerce websites handle good amount of sets of data – often found for thousands of products and it requires to be moved very much quickly and the orders have to be passed instantly for shipping.
+The eCommerce websites deal with all types of info including info regarding products, taxes, shipping cost, orders, inventory, and customers.
+Majority of eCommerce websites handle a good amount of sets of data – often found for thousands of products and it requires to be moved very much quickly and the orders have to be passed instantly for shipping.
 This is why integrating the e-commerce sites with other kinds of systems that save time and costs.

 Let’s check how shipping integration is carried out for eCommerce portals and apps as under:

 As the shoppers on your e-commerce portal want to know how much shipping this can cost before they procure.
 When your shopping portal integrates with websites like UPS, FedEx, and USPS, you can offer this info to the visitors quickly and thus manage your margins a lot on shipping costs.
 The shipping costs are catered via the API integration.

 Inevitably, the eCommerce sites have to process the credit and debit card orders.
 Hence sending transaction data to any payment gateway securely and in real time is usual for almost for any kind of eCommerce project.
 The eCommerce payment gateway integration is how your portal is going to make money, it is perhaps the key reason you wanted the business in the first place.

 Order Fulfillment Integration

 E-commerce portals should connect to the visitors and systems, which are carrying out the task of shipping.
 Integrating with fulfillment systems offers two vital benefits: